Expert595/kh1-multiplayer/README.md

 - Restored the original placement table immediately after the extra spawn call.
 - Disabled post-spawn actor updates in the experimental duplicate mode.
 - Retained the existing networking and two-instance foundation.
+Support me on ko-fi if you like what I do.
+To help me.  https://ko-fi.com/arielmp